IHF Men's Handball World Championship Preview & Betting Guide

 Horse Racing stats man, Andy has contributed to OLBG for 18 years - An Ipswich fan and F1 fanatic, he also contributes EFL football and Motor Sport opinion.

-Denmark will be heading in the 2025 IHF Men's Handball World Championship looking for a fourth consecutive victory after becoming the first-ever country to win a third consecutive title in 2023 when defeating France 34-29 in the final.
+Denmark will be heading in the 2027 IHF Men's Handball World Championship looking for a fifth consecutive victory after becoming the first-ever country to win a fourth consecutive title in 2025 when defeating Croatia 32-26 in the final.

-The most successful country, France, will be looking to bounce back, they have won four of the last eight and were beaten finalists in 2023.
+The most successful country, France, will be looking to bounce back, they won four of the five tournaments between 2009 & 2017 and were beaten finalists in 2023.
 The last eight finals have all featured Denmark or France or both!

 IHF Men's Handball World Championship Content